lubianat/definition_identification_classification_naming/README.md

 6. Annotation: The recording of metadata associating a cell observation to the identifier for a class

-The four _words_ used above are not, however, used to express only one of those meanings.
+The six _words_ used above are not, however, used to express only one of those meanings.

 They are more often than not mixed in the literature.